-- 3.1 Check equipment and documentation to ensure that all components of the lifeboat and launching appliance are in good operational condition. - 3.2 Ensure that the restraining device(s) provided by the manufacturer for simulated launching are installed and secure and that the free-fall release mechanism is fully and correctly engaged. - 3.3 Establish and maintain good communication between the assigned operating crew and the responsible person. - 3.4 Disengage lashings, gripes, etc. installed to secure the lifeboat for sea or for maintenance, except those required for simulated free-fall. - 3.5 Participating crew board the lifeboat and fasten their seatbelts under the supervision of the responsible person. - 3.6 All crew, except the assigned operating crew, disembark the lifeboat.
+- 3.1 Check equipment and documentation to ensure that all components of the lifeboat and launching appliance are in good operational condition. - 3.2 Ensure that the restraining device(s) provided by the manufacturer for simulated launching are installed and secure and that the free-fall release mechanism is fully and correctly engaged. - 3.3 Establish and maintain good communication between the assigned operating crew and the responsible person. - 3.4 Disengage lashings, gripes, etc., installed to secure the lifeboat for sea or for maintenance, except those required for simulated free-fall. - 3.5 Participating crew board the lifeboat and fasten their seatbelts under the supervision of the responsible person. - 3.6 All crew, except the assigned operating crew, disembark the lifeboat.
 The assigned operating crew fully prepares the lifeboat for free-fall launch and secures themselves in their seats for the release operation. - 3.7 The assigned operating crew activates the release mechanism when instructed by the responsible person.
-Ensure that the release mechanism operates satisfactorily and, if applicable, the lifeboat travels down the ramp to the distance specified in the manufacturer's instructions. - 3.8 Resecure the lifeboat to its stowed position, using the means provided by the manufacturer and ensure that the free-fall release mechanism is fully and correctly engaged. - 3.9 Repeat procedures from 3.7 above, using the back-up release mechanism when applicable.
+Ensure that the release mechanism operates satisfactorily and, if applicable, the lifeboat travels down the ramp to the distance specified in the manufacturer's instructions. - 3.8 Resecure the lifeboat to its stowed position, using the means provided by the manufacturer and ensure that the free-fall release mechanism is fully and correctly engaged.